Gargoyle-Apps/cambot-mineflayer-player/README.md

-# Cambot: Mineflayer + Prismarine Viewer (Viewer Edition)
+# Cambot: Mineflayer Camera Bot (Headless Edition)

-This edition of Cambot uses Mineflayer to create an automated "camera" bot in Minecraft and includes a browser-based viewer powered by Prismarine Viewer for live visuals.
+This edition of Cambot uses Mineflayer to create an automated "camera" bot in Minecraft.
 It connects to a server and is intended for cinematic behaviors like following and circling players.
+View the bot by attaching a human spectator to Cambot in-game (mod-less Spectator workflow).

-> Note: This repository is the Cambot "Viewer Edition" (includes Prismarine Viewer).
-A headless Cambot (no viewer) will live in a separate repository.
+> Note: This repository is the Cambot Headless Edition (no Prismarine Viewer).

 ---